 Without donor restrictions is defined as that portion of net assets that has no use or time restrictions.
+As of December 31, 2022, there are no board designated net assets.

 With donor restrictions is defined as that portion of net assets that consist of a restriction on the specific use or the occurrence of a certain future event.
 Contributions unconditionally promised, which are scheduled to be received more than one year in the future, are recorded at fair value, classified as with donor restrictions until the funds are received, and are discounted at a rate commensurate with the risks involved.
 Net assets consisting of the initial fair value of the gifts where the donor has specified that the assets donated are to be retained in an endowment, providing a permanent source of revenue for charitable purposes are classified as with donor restrictions.
 The accumulation of assets, above historic gift value, in donor restricted endowment funds is classified as with donor restrictions until appropriated for use based on FUTURES' spending policy.
 FUTURES' also receives grants from charitable foundations and local agencies for initiatives and special projects for which purpose restrictions apply.
 Such grants and contributions are recorded as with donor restrictions until the purpose restrictions are met.
 When the purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported as net assets released from restrictions.